Prag8855/aab/content/guides/insurance.md

 Around 46% of Germans have legal insurance.[^4] It's not as important as liability insurance, but it's good to have.

-[Muffin](/out/muffin-rechtsschutz) can help you choose legal insurance from different companies, and they speak English.
 If you don't speak German, [Feather](/out/feather-rechtsschutz) and [Getsafe](/out/getsafe-rechtsschutz) offer legal insurance, and they speak English.
 Use [Tarifcheck](/out/tarifcheck-rechtsschutz) to compare options.

 **[How legal insurance works ➞](/guides/legal-insurance)**